-Blue waffle disease is an internet hoax.
-Some research claims that it is a sexually transmitted infection (STI) that turns the vaginal area blue.
-However, experts say there is no such disease, and the information is untrue.
+Blue waffle is an internet hoax.
+Some claim that it is a sexually transmitted infection that turns the vaginal area blue.
+However, there is no such disease.

 The people who spread this misinformation also claim that blue waffle disease causes other symptoms, such as itching and irritation of the vaginal area and unusual discharge.